 - a.
 Ensure that the layouts, sizes and dimensions of allotments created by subdivision are appropriate for the anticipated or existing land uses. - b.
-In residential subdivisions, provide for a variety of allotment sizes to cater for different housing types and affordability.
+In residential subdivisions (outside the central city), provide for a variety of allotment sizes to cater for different housing types and affordability.